 An NF may register default notification subscriptions in its NF profile or NF services in the NRF for notifications the NF is prepared to consume, including for each type of notification the corresponding notification endpoint (i.e. callback URI).

-NOTE: This can be used e.g. by an AMF to discover the notification endpoint of other AMFs to forward N1 or N2 messages, or by an AMF to notify location information to a GMLC, or by an UDR to nofity data change or removal to an UDM.
+NOTE: This can be used e.g. by an AMF to discover the notification endpoint of other AMFs to forward N1 or N2 messages, or by an AMF to notify location information to a GMLC, or by an UDR to notify data change or removal to an UDM.

 The following procedures may be used to support notifications corresponding to default notification subscriptions:

-- an NF producer may perform a discovery request towards the NRF (possibly through an SCP) to discover default notification suscriptions of an NF consumer, and if so, send notifications to the corresponding notification endpoints, using routing mechanisms specified in clause 6.1; or
+- an NF producer may perform a discovery request towards the NRF (possibly through an SCP) to discover default notification subscriptions of an NF consumer, and if so, send notifications to the corresponding notification endpoints, using routing mechanisms specified in clause 6.1; or

 - an NF producer may be configured with the types of notifications corresponding to default notification subscriptions it needs to generate, and send such notifications using delegated discovery, i.e with an SCP discovering and selecting an NF service consumer with a corresponding default notification subscription.
 To enable the latter, the NF producer shall include in the notification request: